epomatti/azure-sql-security/README.md

 The database will be created using `SQL Information Protection` policy.

-> It is possible to use `Microsoft Information Protection` which will fetch sensitivity labels defined in Microsoft 365.
+> It is possible to use `Microsoft Information Protection` to fetch sensitivity labels defined in Microsoft 365.

 After creating the schema, classify the data: